JGIBristol/digital-chemistry-checklist/content/perspective_article.md

-# How to make the most of a Chemical Synthesis robot
+# Launch of the Digital Chemistry Checklist: how to prepare for the future of Digital Chemistry

 ```{image} logo.png
 :alt: Digital Chemistry Checklist logo